Assam: CM clarifies HSLC Result date amidst public anxiety

 Following the reports, the public all over the state raised concerns about the declaration.

-Meanwhile, the clarification from the Chief Minister will likely eliminate the rumors surrounding the April 10th date.
+Meanwhile, the clarification from the Chief Minister will likely dispel the speculation surrounding the April 10th date.